solidjs/solid/README.md

   - Function Components with no need for lifecycle methods or specialized configuration objects.
   - Render once mental model.
 - Fast!
 Almost indistinguishable performance vs optimized painfully imperative vanilla DOM code.
 See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).
+- Small!
+Completely tree-shakeable Solid's compiler will only include parts of the library you use.
 - Supports modern features like JSX, Fragments, Context, Portals, Suspense, SSR, Error Boundaries and Asynchronous Rendering.
 - Built on TypeScript.
 - Webcomponent friendly